yaseminbridges/pheval.ai_marrvel/README.md

 2. Once the name of the Runner class has been customised, line 15 in `pyproject.toml` should also be changed to match the class name, then run `poetry lock` and `poetry install`

 The runner you give on the CLI will then change to the name of the runner class.

+You should also remove the `src/pheval_template/run/fake_predictor.py` and implement the running of your own tool.
+Methods in the post-processing can also be altered to process your own tools output.